cholla-hydro/cholla/python/README.md

    # data["density"] holds the density numpy array
    # data["Energy"] holds the Energy numpy array
    ```

+   Once again, we can tell the load function to only load a subset of the data by passing the `idx` keyword argument.

 [^1]: If there is interest, it would be trivial to upload this package to PyPI.
 [^2]: If you create/destroy/rename any python files, you probably need to fully reinstall `cholla_utils`.